gabrielfalcao/gabrielfalcao/README.md

 Well, **thread carefully** because this very page hasn't been edited _for sure_!

+## Before being a programmer

+I remember that since I was 7 or 8 years old I was already a builder.
+I started with LEGO bricks, fortunate enough to have those.
+My father seemed to know exactly how to shape my mind to be a creator (rather than a destructor).

+I grew up with action movies, I also watched romance with my mom and sister which were and still are my great teachers.
+I wish my father was here for me to tell him how grateful I am.

+But I digress.
+I remember watching "Judge Dredd" with Silvester Stallone and I loved that he had a gun that he could talk to and the gun would transform in whatever he needed.

+I had several imaginary friends, 5 to be exact.
+We were like power rangers, defeating evil.
+With LEGO I rarely followed the instructions to assemble whatever was the target idea, instead I just mixed all types of bricks and invented my own things.
+Imagination always ran wild.

+I have a vivid memory of working so hard to assemble a gun that resembled that of Stallone's character in the [movie](https://youtu.be/7GV_7q8EFmg).

 ## My history as a computer programmer

 I am a brazilian software engineer.
 I started coding around age 12 at